huantrinh1802/m_taskwarrior_d.nvim/README.md

   - The file is saved in `vim.fn.stdpath("data").."m_taskwarrior_d.nvim"`
 - `:TWSavedQueries`: will prompt a menu with the list of all saved queries, after an item is selected, a floating window will open with the output of `task {query}`
 - `:TWRunBulk`: similar to `TWRun`, but run commands on selected tasks in visual mode
+- `:TWQueryTasks`: similar to `taskwiki`'s viewport, render the output of the `task {query}` as the list of tasks
+  - Nested tasks are supported
+  - In-sync with where it is first created

 ### Task Dependencies